LeeMorinUCF/ECP3004S21/demo_19_Classification/README.md

 ### Estimating a Logistic Regression in Python

-Estimating a logistic regression in R involves the same three steps as for a linear regression model.
+Estimating a logistic regression in Python involves the same three steps as for a linear regression model.
 1. Reading in the data.
 1. Specifying the regression equation.